schogini/service-discovery/service-discovery.md

 # Creating a namespace called other.
 kubectl apply -f https://raw.githubusercontent.com/openshift-evangelists/kbe/master/specs/sd/other-ns.yaml

-# Createing a Replication Controller in the namespace other.
+# Creating a Replication Controller in the namespace other.
 kubectl apply -f https://raw.githubusercontent.com/openshift-evangelists/kbe/master/specs/sd/other-rc.yaml

 # Creating a service thesvc in the namespace other.